4d/docs/website/translated_docs/pt/API/EntitySelectionClass.md

 You can use the `[]` notation to designate a collection when *attributePath* is a path within an object (see examples).

-By default, a non-diacritical evaluation is performed.
+Como padrão, uma avaliação não-diacrítica é realizada.
 If you want the evaluation to be case sensitive or to differentiate accented characters, pass the `dk diacritical` constant in the *option* parameter.

 An error is returned if:

 *   *attributePath* is a related attribute,
 *   *attributePath* is not found in the entity selection dataclass.

-#### Examples
+#### Exemplos

 You want to get a collection containing a single element per country name: